guildai/guild.ai/pages/index.md

       </a>
     </p>
     <p>
-      Use this view to select the run with the best performance.
-In this case, it's the CNN!
+      Use this view to find the run with the best performance.
+In this case, it's the CNN, and by quite a margin!
     </p>
     <h4>Step 4.2.
 Compare runs in TensorBoard</h4>
     <p>
       In your browser, click <img alt="View in TensorBoard" class="screen" src="/assets/img/view-in-tensorboard.png"> in the
       left sidebar.
-This will open another tab running TensorBoard, which will let you view detailed training data.
+This opens another tab running TensorBoard, which lets you view detailed training data.
 Use the tabs at the top of TensorBoard to view different types of data.
     </p>
     <p class="indent">
       <a href="/assets/img/tb.png" data-featherlight="image">